hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

-We’ve made significant progress on adding fault-injection support to Verilator.
+---
+layout: post
+title: Update on Fault-Injection with Verilator
+author: Jonathan Schröter
+date: 2025-11-24
+---
+As part of our ongoing efforts to improve tooling for hardware verification and software–hardware co-design, we have extended Verilator with support for fault-injection mechanisms.

-Below is a concise overview of the changes and how to use the extension.
+Below is a concise overview of the changes introduced and how to use the extension.

-If you want background on the motivation for this feature, please refer to "Fault-injection support with the Verilator simulation tool" in the [Isolde project overview](https://aemy.cs.hm.edu/projects/isolde).
+If you’re looking for background on the motivation behind this feature, please refer to "Fault-injection support with the Verilator simulation tool" in the [Isolde project overview](https://aemy.cs.hm.edu/projects/isolde).

 # What's new
-We use two terms throughout this post: _instrumentation_ and _fault injection_.
+> Note: Throughout this post we use the terms: _instrumentation_ and _fault injection_.
     - **Instrumentation**: adding the SystemVerilog Direct Programming Interface (DPI) call points to a design (here _instrumentation points_).
 These _instrumentation points_ form an interface that external code can use to observe or modify signals.
     - **Fault injection**: the act of injecting faults or tampering with signal values during simulation.
 In short, _instrumentation points_ are the interface; fault injection is the action performed through that interface.

-**What is the DPI and why do we use it?**
+**What is the DPI, and why do we use it?**
-The Direct Programming Interface (DPI) is a SystemVerilog feature that allows the design to call foreign functions (typically written in C or C++).
-Using C/C++ as a bridge, other languages (for example, Python) can also be integrated.
+The Direct Programming Interface (DPI) is a SystemVerilog feature that allows the design to call functions defined in another language (typically written in C or C++).
+This then in turn also allows to integrate other languages, for example, Python.

 **Why DPI instead of adding fault injection directly into Verilator?**
 There are two main reasons for us to choose the _instrumentation_ with DPI over the direct addition to Verilator:
-- DPI evaluation happens as a last step of a Verilog simulation, therefore there should no be no issue with masked faults or values being overwritten during the simulations process.
+- DPI evaluation happens as the last step of a Verilog simulation; therefore, there should be no issue with masked faults or values being overwritten during the simulation process.
 - DPI is general-purpose: it enables multiple uses beyond fault injection and keeps the implementation modular.

 **Does this limit us to SystemVerilog?**